FEUP-LDTS-2021/ldts-repository-g608/README.md

 - **Buttons** - Functional and interactive buttons.
 - **Keyboard control** - The keyboard inputs are received through the respective events and interpreted according to the current game state.
 - **Player control** - The player moves with the keyboard control.
 - **Collisions detection** - Collisions between different objects are verified.
-(Ex: Player, Enemies and the Map Walls).
+(Ex: Player, Ghosts and the Map Walls).
 - **Score System** - When the player eats pellets the score increases.
 - **Animations** - We incorporated animations for the player and the ghosts and designed the map with a personalized handmade font.
 - **Music and Sound Effects** - The game as theme music for every action.
-(Start of the Game, Player Moving Eating Pellets, Game Over)
+(Ex: Start of the Game, Player Moving Eating Pellets, Game Over)
-- **Enemies independent Movement** - the enemies move without the need of any player input.
+- **Enemies independent Movement** - The ghosts move without the need of any player input.

 ## Planned Features